ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 * **When to start:** After around 1 week of learning kanji
 * **Approx. time:** 6 months (along with grammar and vocab)
-* **Staff note:** We expect all new staff to be making good progress with elementary grammar before coming to Japan

 #### Study elementary grammar